Five Female Explorers

 Gertrude Bell (1868-1926)

-Gertrude Bell was the first woman from the West to travel across Arabia, an intimate knowledge of the region that made her instrumental in shaping British imperial policy in the Middle East, including defining the borders of the modern state of Iraq following World War I.
+Gertrude Bell was the first woman from the West to travel across Arabia.
+Her intimate knowledge of the region that made her instrumental in shaping British imperial policy in the Middle East, including defining the borders of the modern state of Iraq following World War I.

 Of course, as Tim Arango wrote in 2014, her decisions as an agent of empire advancing her own country’s interests on foreign soil, contrasted with Iraq’s political troubles in recent years, “hold cautionary lessons for those seeking to bring stability or seek advantage in the region now.”
 In any case, despite this “textbook case of imperial meddling” she is remembered in Iraq with respect and affection due to her devotion to the country and the culture.